Khurja

 Khurja is a city (and a municipal board) in Bulandshahr district in the Indian state of Uttar Pradesh.
-It is situated around 20 km from Bulandshahr, 85 km from Delhi.
+It is situated around 20 km from Bulandshahr and 85 km from Delhi.
 Khurja supplies a large portion of the ceramics used in the country, hence it is sometimes called The Ceramics City.
-The city is also famous for its special sweet, known as "khurchan".
+The city is also famous for a special sweet, known as "khurchan".

 The principal inhabitants of Khurja are the Pashtuns, mainly members from the Kheshgi Dynasty of Timur's army.

 The name Khurja is derived from the Urdu word kharija meaning, cancelled or condemned, as the revenue for this town was waived because this land included many swamps and the agricultural possibilities were rare.

-Khurja is now famous for its ceramics.
+Khurja is known for ceramics production.
 With over 500 factories producing ceramic works, its skyline is dotted with chimneys.

 Geography

 Khurja is located at 28.25°N 77.85°E. It has an average elevation of 197 metres (646 foot).